tagspaces/documentation/docs/perspectives/kanban.md

 <ProFeature />

-This perspective shows the first five sub folders of the current folder as columns of a Kanban board.
-Further sub folder can turned on later.
-The cards in the columns are actually the files of the sub folder and can represent for example tasks.
-The cards can be moved from one column to another with drag and drop.
-Moving the cards in a given columns up and down will change to order of the cards which will be persisted.
-The columns can be also moved with drag and drop.
+This perspective shows the first five subfolders of the current folder as columns of a Kanban board.
+Additional subfolders can be turned on later.
+The cards in the columns represent the files of the subfolders and can be used to organize tasks or other items.
+The cards can be moved between columns via drag and drop.
+Moving cards within a column will persist their order.
+Columns themselves can also be moved via drag and drop.

 <CenteredImage
     caption="Preview of the Kanban perspective"